 Some research suggests that magnesium helps treat and prevent anxiety (

-For example, one study in 3,172 adults associated increased magnesium intake with a lower risk of depression and anxiety (
+For example, one study of 3,172 Iranian adults associated increased magnesium intake with a lower risk of depression and anxiety (45).

-Similarly, a small 6-week study found that taking 248 mg of magnesium per day significantly reduced symptoms of anxiety (
+Similarly, a small 6-week study found that taking 248 mg of magnesium daily significantly reduced anxiety symptoms (

 Other research suggests that magnesium deficiency may increase your body’s susceptibility to stress, which may amplify symptoms of anxiety (

-One review concluded that magnesium supplements may help reduce mild to moderate anxiety but noted that research is conflicting — and that the effects of supplements haven’t been studied beyond 3 months (51).
+One review concluded that magnesium supplements might help reduce mild to moderate anxiety but noted that research is conflicting — and that the effects of supplements haven’t been studied beyond 3 months (46).

 Magnesium may help reduce symptoms of anxiety and decrease stress, but more studies are needed.